Zachhaaa/zachpuglia-portfolio/content/key-holder.md

  - Keys rotate out
  - The entire holder acts as a handle to turn the keys when in the lock
- - Can hold as many keys as your want if you change the size of the screws
+ - It can hold as many keys as you want if you change the size of the screws

 {{< imgtextend src="key-holder/cad.webp" convert=true >}}